PaulleDemon/tkTimePicker/Documentation.md

 provided other parameters will not be considered and `setNumberList` and `drawClockText` will not be called.
 Alternatively, You can call the `setNumberList` and then `drawClockText` in the same order.

-The available options used to customize the widget are as follows
+The available options used to customize the analog clock widget are as follows

 <a id="options"></a>
 ```python